open-policy-agent/opa/docs/book/rest-api.md

 }
 ```

-In this case, if `data.break_glass` is `true` then the query `data.example.allow == true` will _always_ be true.
-When your query is always true, OPA responds with an empty query in the query set:
+In this case, if `data.break_glass` is `true` then the query
+`data.example.allow == true` will _always_ be true.
+If the query is
+always true, the `"queries"` value in the result will contain an empty
+array.
+The empty array indicates that your query can be satisfied
+without any further evaluation.

 ```http
 HTTP/1.1 200 OK